-- 1. 🗭 "Settings" - 2.
-"Climate" - 3.
-"Activate timer 1" or "Activate timer 2" - % The symbol on the automatic climate control lights up when the switch-on time is activated. - % The symbol on the automatic climate control flashes when the system has been switched on.
+- The symbol on the automatic climate control lights up when the activation time is activated. - % The symbol on the automatic climate control flashes when the system has been switched on.

 The system will only be switched on within the next 24 hours.
 After that, it needs to be reactivated.